 Instead, identify two-to-three specific courses you would want to take at the school and explain what you would gain from those experiences.
 Also, choose one or two extracurricular activities offered by the school and explain how those would enrich your learning experience and bring you closer to achieving your goals.
 Finally, research the school’s strengths and mission statement and discuss how those principles align with what you are seeking from a school.

 Including each of these elements will show how you would fit into the school and also clearly explain why you have chosen that particular institution.

 If the school specifically asks you why you want to pursue an MBA now, make sure that you answer the question.
 This can be shown through natural progression if you use a storytelling technique that culminates in your reaching a point where you can no longer advance without formalized training.
 Similarly, if you are seeking a career change, the decision to leave your current profession would be a natural break during which you could pursue formal education to transition to another field.

 While you write your essay, remember what the adcoms are ultimately seeking.
 They want people that are go-getters with strong decision-making skills who can offer something to their school and who can, in turn, benefit from what their school has to offer.
 Show them what you are passionate about.
 Show them how you logically concluded that you needed their specific resources to achieve your short- and long-term goals.
 In a nutshell, paint a picture in which if either you or the school were cut from the scene, the picture would be so incomplete that the adcoms must accept your candidacy!

-We wish you the best of luck during the application process, and if you need an extra pair of eyes to review your draft to eliminate those nasty grammar mistakes and logical flaws that would make adcoms stop reading your paper, please feel free to check out our services at wordvice.com/admission-essay-proofreading-editing.
+We wish you the best of luck during the application process, and if you need an extra pair of eyes to review your draft to eliminate those nasty grammar mistakes and logical flaws that would make adcoms stop reading your paper, please check out our proofreading and editing services for graduate school and MBA programs.